OpenDSA/OpenDSA/RST/en/AlgAnal/AnalTuning.rst

    :alt: Hashing analysis plot

-This figure shows the cost for inserting or deleting a record from a :ref:`hash table <HashIntro>` under two different assumptions for the policy used to find a free slot in the table.
+This figure shows the cost for inserting or deleting a record from a :ref:`hash table <hash table> <HashIntro>` under two different assumptions for the policy used to find a free slot in the table.
 The :math:`y` axes is the cost in number of hash table slots evaluated, and the :math:`x` axes is the percentage of slots in the table that are full.